Last Updated: July 23, 2020

 - Call us toll free: 1-866-I-OPT-OUT (1-866-467-8688) and enter service code 720.

-For EEA Users, the Services do not process any personal data for the purposes of ad targeting, selection, and delivery, either within or beyond the Services.
+For EEA, UK, and Swiss Users, the Services do not process any personal data for the purposes of ad targeting, selection, and delivery, either within or beyond the Services.
 No advertising (of any type) is served on any of National Journal’s websites, to any users, in any location.
-Non-targeted advertising content may be included email newsletters which EEA users have explicitly registered to receive; no personal information is shared with advertisers in connection with the delivery of those emails.
+Non-targeted advertising content may be included email newsletters which EEA, UK, and Swiss users have explicitly registered to receive; no personal information is shared with advertisers in connection with the delivery of those emails.

 Transfers: Personal data we collect may be transferred to, and stored and processed in, the United States or any other country in which we or our affiliates or processors maintain facilities.
-We will ensure that transfers of personal data to a third country or an international organization are subject to appropriate safeguards.
-Our Privacy Shield Policy governs use of personal information that has been transferred to us from organizations in the EEA and Switzerland.
+We are no longer participating in the Privacy Shield, but we will ensure that transfers of personal data to a third country or an international organization are subject to appropriate safeguards.

-Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation or Section 2 of the Swiss Federal Act on Data Protection with respect to the processing of your personal data, which include the right to access and rectify and to request erasure of personal data.
+Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation, applicable UK data protection law, or Section 2 of the Swiss Federal Act on Data Protection with respect to the processing of your personal data, which include the right to access and rectify and to request erasure of personal data.
 To exercise these rights, contact firstname.lastname@example.org and provide as complete a description of your request as possible.

 How Your Information Is Secured.
 The security of your personal information is important to us.
 We employ a number of organizational, technical and physical safeguards designed to protect the personal information we collect.
 However, security risk is inherent in all internet and information technologies and we cannot guarantee the security of your personal information.
 You need to help protect the privacy of your own information.
 You must take precautions to protect the security of any personal information that you may transmit over any home networks, wireless routers, wireless (WiFi) networks or similar devices by using encryption and other techniques to prevent unauthorized persons from intercepting or receiving any of your personal information.
 You are responsible for the security of your information when using unencrypted, open access or otherwise unsecured networks.